jreisinger/blog/posts/dns.md

 Howtos
 ------

-Find out the names of the authoritative nameservers for a domain
+Find out the names of authoritative nameservers for a domain

 ```
 dig ist.ac.at ns
 ```

-Find out a master nameserver
+Find out master nameserver

 ```
 dig ist.ac.at soa